FooBarQuaxx/yosai/doc/docs/sessionmanagement.md

 Session Management involves creating, reading, updating, and deleting of Sessions and Session attributes, and validating Sessions.

 Yosai's `SessionManager` uses a `CachingSessionStore` to cache sessions.
-If you are not caching sessions, you you are either using in-memory session storage  (the `MemorySessionStore`) or using your own custom SessionStore, which is beyond the scope of consideration in this documentation.
+If you are not caching sessions, you are either using in-memory session storage  (the `MemorySessionStore`) or using your own custom SessionStore, which is beyond the scope of consideration in this documentation.

 ## Authentication, Authorization, and Session Management are Related